danielaparker/jsoncons/doc/Examples.md

 } // namespace ns

 // Declare the traits.
-Specify which data members need to be serialized.
+Specify which data members need to be serialized, and how many are mandatory.
 JSONCONS_N_MEMBER_TRAITS_DECL(ns::Person, 2, name, surname, ssn, age)

 int main()